canonical/lxd-ui/HACKING.md

     npx playwright install

+The e2e tests can be run against LXD 5.0, or the edge version of LXD.
+If you want to run the tests against the edge version, first make sure your lxd is up to date with

+    snap refresh lxd --channel latest/edge

 The tests expect the environment on localhost to be accessible.
-Execute `dotrun` and start tests with
+Execute `dotrun` first then run the tests against the latest LXD version with

-    npx playwright test
+    yarn test-e2e-edge

+or against the LTS LXD version with

+    yarn test-e2e-stable

+### Nice utilities from Playwright

 Generate new tests with helper [Doc](https://playwright.dev/docs/codegen)